The Ajit Pai Effect

 There is almost none.
 The ISP market appears to have been oligopolized by the titans, and for a good reason.
 The market has an extremely high barrier to entry.
 The costs associated with creating cabling infrastructure are beyond astronomical.
 So, even if a would-be start up had the incentive to enter the market, doing so is virtually impossible.
 To illustrate this, let’s take a look at an example.

 Back in 2013, Google announced its Fiber project.
-Digital Trends estimated that it could cost 94 million dollars to build.
+Digital Trends estimated that it could cost $94 million to build.
 Since the net neutrality repeal puts power back into the hands of ISPs, the end users are expected to suffer.
-Corporations like Comcast, Verizon, AT&T, Charter and Time Warner will profit.
+Corporations like Comcast, Verizon, AT&T, Charter, and Time Warner will profit.

 According to data published on BGR in December 2013, 67 percent of Americans have two or less options when it comes to internet service providers.